overture-stack/riff/README.md

 ### EGO
 A running instance of [EGO](https://github.com/overture-stack/ego/) is required to generate the Authorization tokens and to provide the verification key.

-[EGO](https://github.com/overture-stack/ego/) can be cloned and run locally if a public instance is not setup.
+[EGO](https://github.com/overture-stack/ego/) can be cloned and run locally if no public server is available.

 ### Local